 - FOR THE FLAX EGGS

-- In a small bowl, whisk the 2 tbsp ground flax seed and 4 tbsp water until fully combined.
+- In a small bowl, whisk the 2 tablespoon ground flax seed and 4 tablespoon water until fully combined.
 Set aside.

 - FOR THE CABBAGE